madsjulia/Mads.jl/docs/src/Examples/model_inversion_contamination/model_inversion_contamination.md

 Contaminant concentrations are observed for 50 years at each well.

-The contaminant transport is solved using the [`Anasol`](https://github.com/madsjulia/Anasol.jl) package in Mads.
+The contaminant transport is solved using the [`Anasol`](https://github.com/madsjulia/Anasol.jl) package in MADS.

 ### Unknown model parameters